sigmaterra/geokernels/README.md

-While the accuracy is comparable with other libraries for geodesic distance calculation, such as GeographicLib/geopy, the geodesic distance computation implemented here is optimized for speed and more suitable for computing large arrays such as needed for Gaussian Process regression with scikit-learn.For more details, please see references and documentation in sklearn_geokernels.geodesics.py.
+While the accuracy is comparable with other libraries for geodesic distance calculation, such as GeographicLib/geopy, the geodesic distance computation implemented here is optimized for speed and more suitable for computing large arrays such as needed for Gaussian Process regression with scikit-learn.
+This implementation includes an automatic fallback option to the slower geographiclib algorithm in case of non-convergence of Vincenty's method (<0.01% of cases).

 Both, anisotropic (one length-scale per feature) and isotropic (same length-scale for all features) kernels are supported.
 One important difference in comparison to the default sklearn kernels is the